Additional Resources and Links

 Other Contests.
 Beyond the USACO and the International Olympiad in Informatics, there are many other excellent algorithmic programming contests out there:

 - Regional Programming Contests Within the USA.
-Examples include the University of Central Florida High-School Programming Contest, the Carnegie Mellon Informatics and Mathematics Competition, the UT Dallas "Battle of the Brains" Programming Contests, and the Philadelphia Classic contest offered by the University of Pensylvania.
-(This list is surely quite incomplete -- if you run or know about other regional programming contests in the USA please email email@example.com to let us know to include a link to your contest!)
+Examples include the MIT Informatics Tournament, the University of Central Florida High-School Programming Contest, the Carnegie Mellon Informatics and Mathematics Competition, the Virginia Tech High School Programming Contest, the UT Dallas "Battle of the Brains" Programming Contests, the HP-sponsored "CodeWars" contest, the Philadelphia Classic contest offered by the University of Pensylvania, and regional and virtual contests organized by the teamscode.org organization.
+(This list is surely quite incomplete -- if you run or know about other regional programming contests in the USA please email [email protected] to let us know to include a link to your contest!)

 - Other prominent algorithmic programming contests, such as the American Computer Science League, the ACM International Computer Problem-Solving Contest, Topcoder, CodeChef, CodeForces, and Google Code Jam.

 Other Camps and Courses in the USA.
 There are of course many different computing camps and programs available for high-school students in different regions of the USA, but not so many tend to focus on algorithmic problem-solving.
-Some notable examples of programs that do focus on algorithmic problem solving include a new 2-week summer programming training camp for high-school students at the University of Central Florida, aimed at students who want to excel in programming contests like the USACO (details).
-In the Bay Area, the A-Star program offers year-round courses based on the USACO curriculum.
+Some notable examples of programs that do focus on algorithmic problem solving include a 2-week summer programming training camp for high-school students at the University of Central Florida, aimed at students who want to excel in programming contests like the USACO (details).
+In the Orange County Area (also in the Bay Area and online), Star League, in the Bay Area, Alpha Star Academy, X-Camp Academy, WhizKidz Computer Center, and Ascende Learning, and in Northern Virginia, Absolute Academy offer courses based on the USACO curriculum.
 Prof. Rajiv Gandhi organizes a Program on Algorithmic Thinking at Princeton University that provides summer program for high-school students interested in theoretical computer science.
+The KTBYTE program offers relevant classes in Massachusetts and also online.
+An organization called "Stem Ivy" offers online courses geared towards USACO training, and a CS tutoring company called Breakout Mentors also offers USACO-specific training courses.
+USACO sponsor EasyFunCoding offers classes that cover introductory programming up through USACO-style algorithmic problem solving.
+In Texas, Momentum Learning offers classes covering USACO concepts.
+A new tutoring operation run by USACO alums at CMU, Recursive Dragon, has recently launched.

-Other USA Olympiads.The USACO is one of several national high-school Olympiads in the USA that select teams of students to participate in their respective International Science Olympiads.
-The most prominent are the USA Mathematics Olympiad (USAMO), the US Physics Team , the US National Chemistry Olympiad (USNCO) , and the USA Biology Olympiad (USABO).
+USA Participation in Other International Olympiads.The USACO is one of several national organizations in the USA that select teams of students to participate in their respective International Science Olympiads.
+The most prominent are the USA Mathematics Olympiad (USAMO), the US Physics Team , the US National Chemistry Olympiad (USNCO) , and the USA Biolympiad (USABO).